 Zone 1B is in the Loddon Valley and trade to and from zone 1A is not limited.
 Along the Campaspe, trade between 4A and 4C is not limited.
 Trade from either 4A or 4C to either 1A or 1B is not limited.
 However, trade from 1A or 1B to 4A or 4C is limited.

-Up to 200 GL to the Victorian Murray.
+These valleys can “owe” up to 200 GL to the Victorian Murray.
 The amount “owed” is mainly made up of the amount traded to the Victorian Murray, less water used, spilled and back trade.
 Once it’s on the Murray it can be traded to SA or NSW (including the Murrumbidgee and Lower Darling).
 Net trade out of the Murray into these valleys isn’t possible.

 Trade is not limited to the Murray (and Murrumbidgee and Lower Darling if it’s open.)
 If water is being traded to the other Northern Victorian valleys, it is limited by what can be traded between the 6B and 1A intersection.

 The limit on the net volume of water that can be traded out of the Murrumbidgee to the Murray is 100 GL.
 The balance doesn’t reset every water year.
 Net trade into the Murrumbidgee valley isn’t possible.
 However, once we reach the 100 GL limit, trade doesn’t reopen until 15 GL net is traded in.

 Similarly, if trade into the Murrumbidgee closes because net trade drops to 0 GL, then trade from the Murray to Murrumbidgee doesn’t reopen until 15 GL net is traded out.